4 min read | 30 November, 2017 By Rachael Down

 Typically, they're not entitled to holiday pay.

 With the rise in the gig economy, companies are being caught out by not knowing the basics.
-Uber recently lost their appeal over their driver’s employment status, ruling them as ‘workers’ rather than Uber’s claim that they are self-employed.
+Uber famously lost their appeal over their driver’s employment status, ruling them as ‘workers’ rather than Uber’s claim that they are self-employed.